Max Raskin

-Max Raskin (November 8, 1902 – August 22, 1984) was a Latvian American immigrant, lawyer, and judge.
-Raskin served as Milwaukee City Attorney from 1932 to 1936 and later served as a Wisconsin Circuit Court Judge in Milwaukee County from 1963 to 1973.
+Max Raskin (November 8, 1902 – August 22, 1984) was a Belarusian-born Jewish American lawyer and judge who served as Milwaukee City Attorney from 1932 to 1936 and later as a judge of the Wisconsin Circuit Court from 1963 to 1980.

-Life and career
+Early life

-Raskin was born to Jewish parents in the Russian Empire and emigrated with his family at the age of nine.
+Raskin was born to Jewish parents in Vitebsk, a majority-Jewish city in the Russian Empire (in what is now Belarus), and emigrated with his family at the age of nine.
 He graduated from the Marquette University Law School in 1926 and practiced in Milwaukee as a labor law attorney.

+Political career

 Raskin ran unsuccessfully for Milwaukee County District Attorney in 1930.
 In 1932, he was elected Milwaukee City Attorney as a Socialist, unseating nonpartisan incumbent John M. Niven.
-After his election, Raskin appointed former judge and Socialist politician William F. Quick as his first assistant and employed Edwin Knappe, a former Socialist state Representative, as an assistant city attorney.
+After his election, Raskin appointed former judge and Socialist state senator William F. Quick as his first assistant and employed Edwin Knappe, a former Socialist state representative, as an assistant city attorney.
 As city attorney, Raskin collaborated closely with Mayor Daniel W. Hoan, also a Socialist, and required assistant city attorneys to relinquish any employment in private practice.
 He was harshly criticized by the conservative Milwaukee Sentinel for "his refusal to prosecute communistic rioters".

 Raskin was defeated in his 1936 reelection bid and reentered private practice.
 In 1937, he was elected as a national committeeman of the Socialist Party of America but, in 1940, he left the party and joined the Wisconsin Progressive Party.
 In 1944, he became a Democrat.
 Raskin ran for judicial office in 1949 and 1956 but was twice defeated; in 1963, his political ally Governor John W. Reynolds, Jr., appointed him to the Milwaukee County Circuit Court.
 Raskin served on the court until 1973 and, following his mandatory retirement at the age of 70, continued to serve the state as a reserve judge.
 In that capacity, he stepped in as Acting Circuit Court Judge in Waukesha County for Judge William E. Gramling during a lengthy struggle with cancer.
 He died in 1984 at the age of 81.

+Personal life

 Raskin's nephew, Marcus Raskin, was a progressive activist and social critic.
+His grandnephew is Congressman Jamie Raskin.